hoangduytran/blender-manual/manual/grease_pencil/modifiers/modify/texture_mapping.rst

 =======

 .. figure:: /images/grease-pencil_modifiers_color_texture-mapping_panel.png
-   :align: right
+   :align: center

    Texture Mapping.

 Mode
    The texture transformation will be applied to the stroke/fill or stroke UVs.

-   Stroke
+   :Stroke:
       Stroke Fit Method
          Selects the texture fitting method.

-         Constant Length
-            The texture keep a consistent length along the strokes.
+         :Constant Length: The texture keep a consistent length along the strokes.

-         Stroke Length
-            The texture is normalized to fit the stroke length.
+         :Stroke Length: The texture is normalized to fit the stroke length.

       UV Offset
          Moves the texture along the strokes.